Foothills Parkway: Celebrating the Beginning of the End

 - Parson Branch - CLOSED to vehicle traffic

-- Roaring Fork Nature Trail - (Mid-March to December 1st)
+- Roaring Fork Nature Trail - (April 7th to November 26th)

 Although the National Park Service attempts to keep Newfound Gap Road open year-round, temporary, weather-related closures do occur.
 If the road is closed, stop at a nearby visitor center for information on alternative routes between North Carolina and Tennessee.
 Passage may be limited to vehicles with tire chains or four-wheel drive when snowy conditions exist.
 Little River and Cades Cove Loop roads are rarely closed by inclement weather.